 Hamsters are cute little critters!
 They are popular pets with children and adults alike and tend to be very popular with those who are looking for low-maintenance, exciting animals to keep at home.
-Often very easy to please, to keep healthy and to entertain, there are various breeds of hamster which continue to find their way to homes all over the world.
+Often very easy to please, to keep healthy, and to entertain, there are various breeds of hamsters that continue to find their way to homes all over the world.

-Here are a few fun facts about hamsters which might just surprise you.
-Have a read through before you adopt one of your own!
+Here are a few fun facts about hamsters that might just surprise you.
+Have a read-through before you adopt one of your own!